tuteng/rnnlab/README.rst

-During training, hidden state activations for user-specified words (probes) are saved into a pandas dataframe and saved to disk.
-An included browser application is used to visualize the data during and after training.
-In a python shell:
+During training, hidden state activations for user-specified words (probes) are collected into a pandas dataframe and saved to disk.
+An included browser application can visualize the data during and after training.
+After you have started training a model, a bash alias will have been created for easy access to the app.
+Simply type ``rnnlab`` in a bash shell and navigate to the url.

 .. code-block:: pycon

-    >>> from rnnlab import log_app
+    >>> rnnlab
-    >>> log_app.start()
     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 .. figure:: example3.png
     :width: 200px